 Be sure to check out Under Oaks, Nederburg Wines, KWV Wine Emporium, Fairview, Black Pearl Wines, Boland Kelder, Ridgeback Wine Farm and Rhebokskloof Wine Estate.
 Stop for a lazy lunch at the Grande Roche Hotel or at Harvest at the Laborie Wine Estate.

 Once you are done tasting the wine at Fairview, be sure to sample some of their delicious cheeses.
 While Fairview also produces cow’s milk cheese, it is famous for its goat’s milk variety.
 The Saanen goat’s milk is supplied by a resident herd of over 1000 goats and you’ll find a couple of them frolicking in an enclosure near the tasting room.
 Be warned: you are likely to leave with more cheese than you can stomach in one sitting… or even a week!

-Dalewood Fromage, on the Klapmuts-Simondium Road, sells a range of specialty cheeses – including brie, camembert, and the uniquely South African Huguenot – made from Jersey milk produced on the estate.
-In your quest for all things fromage, be sure to pop in to Three Ladies Cheese at the Goedemoed Farm.
+Dalewood Fromage, on the Klapmuts-Simondium Road, sells a range of specialty cheeses – including brie, camembert, and the uniquely South African Huguenot – made from Jersey milk and produced on the estate.
+In your quest for all things cheesy, be sure to pop in to Three Ladies Cheese at the Goedemoed Farm.
 Here you’ll find a range of light semi-soft cheeses with black pepper, herbs, and cumin and mustard, and a delicate cambrieni.

 Remember all that history we mentioned earlier?
 Here’s what you need to know.
 In 1657, a chap called Abraham Gabemma set out from the Cape in search of resources.
 On his journey he came across a giant granite rock gleaming in the distance.
 He called the mountain Pearl Mountain, and the town that grew at its base eventually became known as Paarl.
 This big rock is fairly significant as it is the second largest granite outcrop in the world.